AAFC-BICoE/gbif-ipt-vagrant/README.md

 3) Run *vagrant up* and wait for provisioning to complete

-4) Navigate to *http://localhost:80/* and complete the IPT configuration
+4) Navigate to *http://localhost:4567/* and complete the IPT configuration
-  * A subdirectory named *ipt-data* is created in the working directory and maps to */ipt_data* inside the VM.
+  * A subdirectory named *ipt_data* is created in the working directory and maps to */ipt_data* inside the VM.

 Hypervisor Support
 ------------------